https://www.deakin.edu.au/__data/assets/image/0007/2456764/27219_master-of-social-work_hero.jpg

 Course overview

-With a Master of Social Work, you will have the skills, experience and platform to protect the vulnerable, fight social injustice and help those from disadvantaged circumstances turn their lives around.
+With a Master of Social Work, you will have the skills, experience and platform to stand with the community, fight social injustice and help those from disadvantaged circumstances better their lives.
 Seek membership of the Australian Association of Social Workers (AASW) when you graduate and set yourself up for senior roles in a rapidly growing sector.

 Want to discover how your care for others, compassion and empathy can translate into a rewarding and successful career?